whdinata/MyoCross/README.md

 We would like to make people involved in city councils around the country aware of this project.
 We would love to see a real world implementation.
 We believe that this system could help many people with visual impairment and make their lives significantly easier...

+## Built With

-## Built With: Android, Myo, jQuery, JavaScript, Python, Flask, Estimote, Beacon, WebSockets
+Android, Myo, jQuery, JavaScript, Python, Flask, Estimote, Beacon, WebSockets

 ## Screenshots